 The skin started immediately coming off.

 I’ll admit that some of the leaves tore a little, but I still kept them because it added a little character.

-Mix water and food color in the shallow dish according to the tint you want.
+7. Mix water and food color in the shallow dish according to the tint you want.

-Allow to sit for 10 minutes.
+8. Allow to sit for 10 minutes.
 Remove from water and place on cooling rack.
 Allow to completely dry.

 After mine dried, I painted a cheap frame and used a piece of scrapbook paper for the background.